+Functional Abilities Examples

+Acquire Fundamental Knowledge

+Ability to learn in classroom, clinical, simulation, community educational settings.
+Ability to find sources of knowledge and acquire the knowledge.
+Apply an expanded knowledge base within one's chosen profession with the disposition to engage in life-long learning.
+Display adaptive thinking.
+Acquire, conceptualize, and use evidence-based information from demonstrations and experiences in the basic and applied sciences including, but not limited to, information conveyed through online coursework, lecture, group seminar, small group activities, physical demonstrations, and clinical practice.

+Develop Communication Skills

-- 1. Communicate quickly and effectively in oral and written English. - 2.
-Exhibit abilities for sensitive and effective interactions with patients (persons, families and/or communities). - Display abilities for effective interaction with the health care team (patients, their supports, other professional and non-professional team members. - 4.
-Exhibit sense-making of information gathered from communication, oral and written. - 5.
+Communicate quickly and effectively in oral and written English.
+Exhibit abilities for sensitive and effective interactions with patients (persons, families and/or communities).
+Display abilities for effective interaction with the health care team (patients, their supports, other professional and non-professional team members.
+Exhibit sense-making of information gathered from communication, oral and written.
 Display social intelligence.

-- Read and record in patient records in English accurately and efficiently. - Accurately elicit or interpret information such as medical history and other info to evaluate a client or patient's condition adequately and effectively. - Accurately convey information and interpretation of information to patients and the health care team. - Effectively communicate in teams. - Connect with others to sense and stimulate reactions and desired interactions: - Employ empathy, perceive verbal and nonverbal cues, recognize, and appropriately respond to emotions such as sadness, worry, fear, and anger in patients. - Elicit pain levels from patients, provide patient teaching, and report changes in patient status to other members of the health care team.
+Read and record in patient records in English accurately and efficiently.
+Accurately elicit or interpret information such as medical history and other info to evaluate a client or patient's condition adequately and effectively.
+Accurately convey information and interpretation of information to patients and the health care team.
+Effectively communicate in teams.
+Connect with others to sense and stimulate reactions and desired interactions: Employ empathy, perceive verbal and nonverbal cues, recognize, and appropriately respond to emotions such as sadness, worry, fear, and anger in patients.
+Elicit pain levels from patients, provide patient teaching, and report changes in patient status to other members of the health care team.

 Observe, Collect and Analyze Data

-- 1. Observe patient conditions and responses to health and illness. - 2.
-Assess and monitor health needs. - 3.
-Observe and interpret verbal and nonverbal cues. - 4.
-Implement computational thinking. - Analyze sonographic findings in relation to imaging factors, image quality and anatomical orientation.

-- Obtain and interpret information from assessment maneuvers such as assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc. - Identify, assess, and comprehend conditions surrounding patient situations for the purpose of problem solving and coming to appropriate conclusions and/or courses of action. - Obtain and interpret sonographic information and modify exam as indicated by findings. - Measure, collect, and analyze written, verbal and observed data. - Conceptually visualize anatomy and pathology in three dimensions.

-Demonstrate Cognitive Knowledge and Comprehension of Information

-- Demonstrates the following elements of cognitive understanding: knowledge of subject matter, mental skills; observable and unobservable skills, such as comprehending information, organizing ideas, and evaluating information and actions for persons, families, and/or communities across the health continuum within the associated environments of care.

-- 2. Display intellectual and conceptual abilities to accomplish the essential tasks of the medical assistant professional program:
+Functional Abilities Examples Observe patient conditions and responses to health and illness.
+Assess and monitor health needs.
+Observe and interpret verbal and nonverbal cues.
+Implement computational thinking.
+Analyze sonographic findings in relation to imaging factors, image quality and anatomical orientation.
+Obtain and interpret information from assessment maneuvers such as assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc. Identify, assess, and comprehend conditions surrounding patient situations for the purpose of problem solving and coming to appropriate conclusions and/or courses of action.
+Obtain and interpret sonographic information and modify exam as indicated by findings.
+Measure, collect, and analyze written, verbal and observed data.
+Conceptually visualize anatomy and pathology in three dimensions.
+Demonstrate Cognitive Knowledge and Comprehension of Information Demonstrates the following elements of cognitive understanding: knowledge of subject matter, mental skills; observable and unobservable skills, such as comprehending information, organizing ideas, and evaluating information and actions for persons, families, and/or communities across the health continuum within the associated environments of care.
+Display intellectual and conceptual abilities to accomplish the essential tasks of the medical assistant professional program: Observing Organizing Ideas Comprehending Evaluating information Literacy in, and ability to, understand concepts across disciplines.
+Represent and develop tasks and work processes for desired outcomes.
+Recognize and respond to critical sonographic findings.
+Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician.

-- a) Observing

-- b) Organizing Ideas

-- c) Comprehending

-- d) Evaluating information

-- Literacy in, and ability to, understand concepts across disciplines. - Represent and develop tasks and work processes for desired outcomes. - Recognize and respond to critical sonographic findings. - Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician.

-Incorporate Appropriate Professional

-Attitudes and Behaviors into

-Diagnostic Medical Sonography Practice

-- Demonstrate concern for others, empathy, composure, integrity, ethical conduct, accountability, interest, and motivation. - Employ interpersonal skills for professional interactions with a diverse population of individuals, families, and communities. - Employ interpersonal skills for professional interactions with members of the health care team including patients, their supports, other health care professionals and team members. - 4.
-Display skills necessary for promoting change for quality health care needs. - 5.
-Maintain the emotional health required to: sustain full capacity of intellectual abilities; exercise good judgment; complete responsibilities related to patient care in a timely manner; development and maintain professional, culturally sensitive, and effective relationships with patients.

-- Maintain effective, professional, and sensitive relationships with clients/patients, students, faculty, staff, and other professionals under all circumstances while protecting patient confidentiality. - Make proper judgments regarding safe and quality care. - Function effectively under stress. - Demonstrate professional role in interactions with patients, intra and inter-professional teams. - Operate in different cultural settings. - Work productively, drive engagement, and demonstrate presence as a member of a heath care team. - Demonstrate the ability to be aware of, and appropriately react to, one's own immediate emotional responses and biases. - Adapt to changing environments, display flexibility, and learn to function under conditions of uncertainty inherent in clinical practice. - Accept appropriate suggestions and criticisms and respond by modifying behavior when necessary.
+Maintain effective, professional, and sensitive relationships with clients/patients, students, faculty, staff, and other professionals under all circumstances while protecting patient confidentiality.
+Make proper judgments regarding safe and quality care.
+Function effectively under stress.
+Demonstrate professional role in interactions with patients, intra and inter-professional teams.
+Operate in different cultural settings.
+Work productively, drive engagement, and demonstrate presence as a member of a heath care team.
+Demonstrate the ability to be aware of, and appropriately react to, one's own immediate emotional responses and biases.
+Adapt to changing environments, display flexibility, and learn to function under conditions of uncertainty inherent in clinical practice.